tangentstorm/bex/README.md

 - Added new `Fun` trait and `NidFun` struct, refining the idea of storing truth tables of up to 5 inputs in a NID.
 - Added `ASTBase::{apply,eval}`
+- `naf.rs` (a variation of ANF)
+- VhlSwarm (extracted a generic VHL swarm framework from BddSwarm, to re-use on other VHL-based mods)
+- Added rudiementary web server for accepting requests from outside rust
+- Began to standardize the formatting/parsing of NIDs.

 ## Changes in 0.2.0